jwieder/aliaser/README.md

         ./aliaser restart    Adds routes for secondary IPs to the routing table ./aliaser stop       Removes secondary IP routers and restarts network service ./aliaser print      Prints list of secondary private and Public IP address assigned to this instance

+### Licensing and Copyright

+Copyright ©2015 Josh Wieder

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.